Glimpse: Generalized Locality for Scalable and Robust CT: Abstract

 \section{Abstract}

-Deep learning is the current de facto state of the art in tomographic imaging.
-A common approach is to feed the result of a simple inversion, for example the backprojection, to a convolutional neural network (CNN) which then computes the reconstruction.
-Despite strong results on ``in-distribution'' test data similar to the training data, backprojection from sparse-view data delocalizes singularities, so these approaches require a large receptive field to perform well.
-As a consequence, they overfit to certain global structures which leads to poor generalization on out-of-distribution (OOD) samples.
-Moreover, their memory complexity and training time scale unfavorably with image resolution, making them impractical for application at realistic clinical resolutions, especially in 3D: a standard U-Net requires a substantial 140GB of memory and 2600 seconds per epoch on a research-grade GPU when training on 1024 $\times$ 1024 images.
-In this paper, we introduce {\dlt}, a \textit{local} processing neural network for computed tomography which reconstructs a pixel value by feeding only the measurements associated with the neighborhood of the pixel to a simple MLP.
-While achieving comparable or better performance with successful CNNs like the U-Net on in-distribution test data, {\dlt} significantly outperforms them on OOD samples while maintaining a memory footprint almost independent of image resolution; 5GB memory suffices to train on 1024 $\times$ 1024 images.
-Further, we built {\dlt} to be fully differentiable, which enables feats such as recovery of accurate projection angles if they are out of calibration.
+Deep learning has become the state-of-the-art approach to medical tomographic imaging.
+A common approach is to feed the result of a simple inversion, for example the backprojection, to a multiscale convolutional neural network (CNN) which computes the final reconstruction.
+Despite good results on in-distribution test data, this often results in overfitting certain large-scale structures and poor generalization on out-of-distribution (OOD) samples.
+Moreover, the memory and computational complexity of multiscale CNNs scale unfavorably with image resolution, making them impractical for application at realistic clinical resolutions.
+In this paper, we introduce {\dlt}, a \textit{local} coordinate-based neural network for computed tomography which reconstructs a pixel value by processing only the measurements associated with the neighborhood of the pixel. {\dlt} significantly outperforms successful CNNs on OOD samples, while achieving comparable or better performance on in-distribution test data and maintaining a memory footprint almost independent of image resolution; 5GB memory suffices to train on 1024 $\times$ 1024 images which is orders of magnitude less than CNNs. {\dlt} is fully differentiable and can be used plug-and-play in arbitrary deep learning architectures, enabling feats such as correcting miscalibrated projection orientations.
+Our implementation and Google Colab demo can be accessed at \url{https://github.com/swing-research/Glimpse}.